MicroFocus/lrc-jk-plugin/README.md

 # Jenkins plugin for LoadRunner Cloud

-Jenkins plugin for LoadRunner Cloud

 # Introduction

-This plugin allows you to run LoadRunner Cloud tests from Jenkins.
+The plugin enables users to run [LoadRunner Cloud tests](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/c_Getting_started.htm) from Jenkins.
+For details, refer to [Use the Jenkins plugin](https://admhelp.microfocus.com/lrc/en/Latest/Content/Storm/t_ci_plugins.htm#mt-item-0) in LRC DOC.

 # Getting started

-The plugin provides a build step "LoadRunner Cloud" to run LoadRunner Cloud tests, and a post-build action "Generate LoadRunner Cloud Trending" to generate trending reports.
+The plugin provides a build step **LoadRunner Cloud** to run LoadRunner Cloud tests, and a post-build action **Generate LoadRunner Cloud Trending** to generate trending reports.

-This two action are also available in pipeline jobs as `srlRunTest` and `srlGetTrendingReport`.
+They are also exposed in pipeline jobs as `srlRunTest` and `srlGetTrendingReport`.

 ## Usage